jainrishi2001/To-Do-List-app/README.md

 # To-Do-List

 A To-Do application created using Node JS and express JS.
-Frontend is done using CSS and Bootstrap.
+Frontend is done using CSS and Bootstrap while MongoDB is used for database using Mongoose